mph-/lcapy/doc/tutorial.rst

 It does not support non-linear devices such as diodes or transistors although it does support simple opamps without saturation.

-Mcircuit uses Sympy (symbolic Python) for its values and expressions and thus the circuit analysis can be performed symbolically.
+Lcapy uses Sympy (symbolic Python) for its values and expressions and thus the circuit analysis can be performed symbolically.
 See http://docs.sympy.org/latest/tutorial/index.html for the SymPy tutorial.

 Internally, the circuit components are stored using their s-domain